avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 2. My job was to search for technology, primarily from Israel, that would be useful for establishing factories in rural jungle regions where the cassava is grown.
 For example:

-* food storage techniques in humid regions that did not require refrigeration
+* food storage techniques in humid regions that do not require refrigeration
-* small gas turbines for electricity production
+* small gas turbines for electricity generation
 * local area cellular telephone network
-* portable hospitals
+* portable hospitals, the size of a shipping container
-* portable modular housing
+* portable modular housing units that are foldable and can be loaded from a flatbed truck
 * protecting the undercarriage of off-road vehicles

 </details>